transcriptaze/sn-vcv/README.md

 #### [sn-vcv-vco](/documentation/patches/sn-vcv-vco.vcv)

-Hooks up 3 standard LFOs to a single _sn-vco_ module to demonstrate the basic shape shifting.
+Hooks up 3 standard LFOs to a single _sn-vco_ module to demonstrate the basic waveshaping operation of the _sn-vco_ module.

+The patch connects three standard LFOs to _ε_, _δx_ and _δy_ inputs of a single _sn-vco_ module to output a continuously varying waveform.
+Not very inspired and sounds pretty bland but should (hopefully) give some idea of the operation of the module.

 #### [sn-vcv-vcox](/documentation/patches/sn-vcv-vcox.vcv)

-Extends the basic _sn-vco_ patch by stacking two _sn-vcox_ modules on to the_sn-vco_ module and generating waveforms at the 2nd and 4th harmonics.
-The LFOs from the _sn-vco_ demo are routed to the parameter inputs on each of the modules so that each module shape shifts independently.
-Sounds just about as horrible as you would expect but looks pretty.
+Extends the basic _sn-vco_ patch with two _sn-vcox_ expanders stacked on to the _sn-vco_ module.

+Three independent LFOs are used to drive the parameter inputs of the _sn-vco_ module and _sn-vcox_ expanders so that the resulting waveform is the sum of three more or less independent harmonics, each of which is shape-shifting in its own particular way.
+A little more interesting than just the basic _sn-vco_ patch but it's not going to win any awards.

 #### [sn-vcv-lfo](/documentation/patches/sn-vcv-lfo.vcv)

 Replaces the LFOs in the basic _sn-vco_ patch with three independent _sn-lfo_ modules each with its own waveform.
-The effect is to make the _sn-vco_ output morph in some unexpected ways - still sounds weird rather than actually good, but at least it's starting to sound a little interesting.
+The effect is to make the _sn-vco_ output morph in some weird and unexpected ways - most of which don't sound good but at least a bit more perk-up-your-ears interesting.

 #### [*sn-vcv-lfox*](/documentation/patches/sn-vcv-lfox.vcv)

 Replaces the independent LFOs in the basic _sn-lfo_ patch with an _sn-lfo_ module and two stacked _sn-lfox_ expanders for a slightly different effect.
 Oddly ambient'ish in a way .. maybe with some reverb ..

 ### MIDI